stm32duino/STM32RTC/README.md

 ### Since STM32 Core version > 1.5.0
 _Reset time management_
-By default, if a time is set it will not be reset afer a reboot.
+By default, if a time is set it will not be reset after a reboot.

 Using `begin(true)` or `begin(true, HOUR_24)` will reset the RTC registers.